Technological Hazards Division (THD) Radiological Emergency Preparedness (REP) Program Chemical Stockpile Emergency Preparedness Program (CSEPP) (27)

 HAZUS-MH allows users to run what-if scenarios to estimate losses that may occur when disasters such as floods, earthquakes, and hurricanes happen.
 Results from HAZUS-MH provides decision makers with necessary information to assess a given region's level of readiness to handle a disaster, to decide how to allocate resources to achieve effective response to and recovery from a disaster, and to prioritze new mitigation measures.
 HAZUS-MH continues to evolve to include additional hazards such as airborne toxic releases and dam failures.
 For more information on HAZUS please visit: http://www.fema.gov/plan/prevent/hazus/

 The Chemical Stockpile Emergency Preparedness Program (CSEPP) is a unique partnership between FEMA and the U.S. Army, given FEMA's long-standing experience in preparing for and dealing with all types of emergencies and the U.S. Army's role as custodian of the U.S. chemical stockpile.
-The purpose of the guidance in this document is to assist FEMA and partners in preparing, developing, and managing grant activities.

 The Nuclear/Radiological Incident Annex (NRIA) to the National Response Framework (NRF) describes the policies, situations, concepts of operations, and responsibilities of the Federal departments and agencies governing the immediate response and short-term recovery activities for incidents involving release of radioactive materials to address the consequences of the event.